Greensill Capital: Lex Greensill, David Cameron, and the Collapse of Supply Chain Finance

 When Greensill’s insurer, Tokio Marine, refused to renew the insurance policies that "guaranteed" the loans, Credit Suisse was forced to freeze all $10 billion in the funds.

-• The Audit Failure: It was revealed that Credit Suisse’s risk management team had ignored multiple internal warnings about the concentration of risk in the Gupta-Greensill relationship.
+- The Risk Management Void: It was revealed that Credit Suisse’s risk management team had ignored multiple internal warnings about the concentration of risk in the Gupta-Greensill relationship.

 1. Opacity in Asset Quality

-Greensill used a German subsidiary, Greensill Bank AG, to collect deposits from retail savers and then used that money to fund the Gupta loans.
-BaFin, the German regulator, was slow to realize that the "safe" bank was actually a high-risk lending machine for a single billionaire.
+Greensill used a German subsidiary, Greensill Bank AG, to collect deposits from retail savers and then used that money to fund high-risk loans.
+BaFin, the German regulator, was slow to realize that the "safe" bank was actually a lending machine for a single billionaire.

 2. The Insurance Shell Game

-The entire Greensill model relied on the "wrapping" of high-risk loans in credit insurance to make them look like safe assets.
+The entire Greensill model relied on the "wrapping" of high-risk loans in credit insurance.
 Once the insurance was gone, the fraud was exposed.
 For forensic auditors, any financial model that relies entirely on a single third-party insurer is a high-risk "Red Flag."

 3. Political Patronage

-Lex Greensill spent years cultivating relationships with top politicians, even receiving a CBE (Commander of the Order of the British Empire) for his "services to the economy."
+Lex Greensill spent years cultivating relationships with top politicians.
 This political cover allowed the company to grow faster and with less scrutiny than a traditional bank.
+When a founder’s primary asset is their "Contact List" rather than their "Balance Sheet," the company is a compliance disaster waiting to happen.

 Frequently Asked Questions (FAQ)